devangel77b/covid19-assignments/README.md

 ## Assignment 2: Draw a tree
 Idea for this assignment is to draw a tree (phylogeny) and use it to understand the history of an outbreak, and to quantify important parameters. ?
 Maybe?

+## Asssignment 3: ???
+Hopefully we're not shut down that long.

 ### Contributors
 D Evangelista, others